Wtfisavailable/Robotic-Bartender/README.md

 Botaschanjan, Nikita ( Matrikelnummer2 )

 ## Abstract
 Beschreibt hier kurz , um was es in eurem Projekt geht .
 Denkt an die Deadline am 31.
 Januar 2024!
 Beispiel :
 Das Ziel das Projektes ist einen Kuchen zu schaffen , der seinen Geschmack adaptiv an das Beduerfnis seiner Verzehrenden anpasst .
 Um dies zu erreichen , wird mithilfe verschiedener Sensoren das aktuelle Geschmacksbeduerfnis erkannt .
 Die von uns geschaffenen Geschmacksmotoren passen dann den Geschmack des Kuchens an.

+The goal of this project is to create a machine that could make new drinks by mixing available simple drinks.
+The users should have 2 options, that is to choose drinks from menu and to create drinks by themselves.
+This robot should be able to tell, whether  a cup is placed on the cup stand before pouring drinks and give alert, when the cup is almost full.
+In order to determine the state of the cup, we would use a weight sensor, which is put on the cup stand (under the cup).
+A motor driver and stepper motors would also be used to move the base.

 ## Motivation
 Eure Motivation fuer das Projekt

+We think this would be an interesting and also useful robot.
+More important is that we would definitely learn and experience a lot through the process of creating this machine.

 ## Inspiration
 Etwas das euch beim Projekt inspiriert hat , wie eine andere Arbeit oder ein Produkt .
 Wenn